osmosis-labs/mesh-security/docs/consumer/VirtualStaking.md

 some tokens proportionally from every other validator.
 Likewise, if someone unstakes 10 tokens, it will trigger a staking on the remaining validators to keep the total at max cap.

+#### CosmWasm Contract

 It makes sense to do this rebalance only once per epoch, as it is quite expensive.
 These could be different epoch periods for two different purposes, but it is recommended to keep them the same for simplicity.
-However, we do suggest that the epochs of each provider be offset, so we don't blog up the network with a bunch of IBC messages at the same time.
+However, we do suggest that the epochs of each provider be offset, so we don't clog up the network with a bunch of IBC messages at the same time.

 Implementation of this will require another binding with the native Go module.
 Our proposed mechanism is to add a special `SudoMsg` that is triggered once per epoch on each contract with